HTTP-RPC/Kilo/README.md

 # Objective-C/Swift Client
 The Objective-C/Swift client implementation of WebRPC enables Cocoa and Cocoa Touch applications to consume web RPC services.
 It is distributed as a modular framework that includes the following classes, discussed in more detail below:

-* `NMWebRPCService` - invocation proxy for web RPC services
+* `WSWebRPCService` - invocation proxy for web RPC services
-* `NMResult` - abstract base class for typed results
+* `WSResult` - abstract base class for typed results

 The Objective-C/Swift client framework can be downloaded [here](https://github.com/gk-brown/WebRPC/releases). iOS 8 or later is required.

-## WebRPCService Class
+## WSWebRPCService Class
-Similar to the Java client implementation, the `NMWebRPCService` class serves as an invocation proxy for web RPC services.
+Similar to the Java version, the `WSWebRPCService` class serves as an invocation proxy for web RPC services.
 Internally, it uses an instance of `NSURLSession` to issue HTTP requests, which are submitted via HTTP POST.
 It uses the `NSJSONSerialization` class to deserialize response content.

 Service proxies are initialized via the `initWithSession:baseURL:` method, which takes an `NSURLSession` instance and the service's base URL as arguments.
 Method names are appended to this URL during method execution.